neroshan12/CV/README.md

 #### July 2015 – November 2015 - Newton and Bell Ltd. - Associate
 *Financial education platform and fund marketer based in the heart of London*
-- Educated clients about reaching financial independence through key wealth principles.
+- Educated clients about reaching financial independence through key wealth principles
 - Tasked with creating presentations, research and promoting select funds to potential investors across the country

 #### September 2014 - B&Q Store Support Office and Kingfisher PLC - Intern